Vishesh-Alag/Airbnb-DataViz-Dashboard-PowerBI/README.md

 ## 📊 Dashboard Structure in Power BI

-Dashboard contains button also which act as a navigation between different pages like overview, property analysis, hosting analysis and pricing analysis. you can use it by clciking CTRIL + clicking on the button of that page you want to navigate.
+Dashboard contains button also which act as a navigation between different pages like overview, property analysis, hosting analysis and pricing analysis. you can use it by clciking CTRL + clicking on the button of that page you want to navigate.

 The dashboard is divided into **4 main sections**: